three antique playing cards

 Amy Torrez as a kid with her dad Paul, who inspired her nonprofit, “Amy’s Place.”
 Photo: Amy Torrez

-“I had just graduated from college.
+“I had just graduated from the University of Texas at Austin.
 Initially, I crashed at a friend’s house.
 But then my dad was in ICU, and a church nearby provided a place for me to stay.”
 She tended to her father’s treatment side effects, which included chills, high fever and convulsions, which lasted for three weeks.

 “Some nights, I stayed beside him all night.
 I was in a fully furnished apartment, literally a home away from home.
 I loved being nearby so I could meet his basic life needs, cook for him, ” says Torrez.